nazarewk/10c-blog1/README.md

 discussion about it.
 This article will be no different.

-Right now I simply don't have enough knowledge about React and forgot too much about Dojo to make it objective analysis of the problem.
-The objective part will come later, after i have tested it in a side project.
+Right now I simply don't have enough knowledge about React and forgot too much about Dojo to make it objective analysis.
+This part will come later - after I have tested it in a side project.

 ## What is the purpose of this article?